-Recommendation based on crash data and previous transportation plans to
+Recommendation based on crash data and previous transportation plans to help improve intersection flow and safety without the use of a traffic signal.

 OTHER INTERSECTION IMPROVEMENTS

 Locations where multiple intersection improvements will be used.
 These recommendations will require future study